Music Fundamentals Online, T109, and T151 prerequisites

 I am an incoming music major.
 I did not successfully complete MFO during the summer.
 Can I still take T151 in the fall?

-No. In order to be sure that you will be able to take T151 a year later, you should probably take T109 in either the fall or the spring semester.
+No. In order to be sure that you will be able to take T151 a year later, you should probably take T109.
 If you find the material very difficult, you may find it preferable to take the traditional T109 rather than the online section, so that you can receive personal assistance in a classroom setting.
-You do have the option to attempt MFO again the following summer, but if you fail to complete it again, that will delay your progress another year.
+Remember that the traditional T109 class is offered only during the fall semester.
+You do have the option to attempt MFO again in the following summer, but if you fail to complete it again, that will delay your progress another year.